Languages5 - Learn German

 - Ich spreche Deutsch.

-- Wie spät ist es?
+- Wie spΓ€t ist es?

-- Das ist schön.
+- Das ist schΓΆn.

-- Wir gehen durch die Straße.
+- Wir gehen durch die StraΓe.

-Practice what you learned with a fast quiz.
+Practice what you've just learned with our free interactive quiz.